Research and Development

 Open Innovation

-We have promoted open innovation as specified in the Kawasaki Group Policy on R&D.
+We have promoted open innovation as specified in the fourth section of Kawasaki Group Policy on R&D.

 In addition to pursuing R&D activities that leverage the mutual utilization of technologies possessed by business units within the Group, the Kawasaki Group will take advantage of open innovation to access cutting-edge technologies being developed at universities and external research organizations at home and abroad.
 Furthermore, the Group will proactively promote collaboration with external businesses.